franklin-ross/typescript-scss-rollup-boilerplate/README.md

 ### File locality

-I'm a big fan of colocating related files, so *source.ts* will have *source.scss* and *source.test.ts* next to it.
+I'm a big fan of co-locating related files, so *source.ts* will have *source.scss* and *source.test.ts* next to it.